samharp/asana-mites/README.md

 You have your private space for sensitive data, now you need the data itself.

 First, you will need to request an Asana Access Token.
 Follow [these steps](https://developers-legacy.asana.com/docs/personal-access-token) to get your authentication token.
-If you would like to setup a bot to show as making these tasks (instead of yourself), you will have to make a separate Asana account for said bot (highly recommend naming it "Mitebot").
+If you would like to setup a bot as making these tasks (instead of yourself), you will have to make a separate Asana account for said bot (highly recommend naming it "Mitebot" and setting its profile picture to the one included in this project).

-Next, you will need the GID values for your Asana workspace, Mitebox, Do Pile, Done Pile, assignee (yourself), and tag (it's recommended to create a "Mite" tag in Asana to allow for easy searching/managing).
+Next, you will need the GID values for your Asana workspace, Mitebox, Do Pile, Done Pile, and assignee (yourself).
+Optionally, you can include a GID value of a tag if you choose to include a "Mite" tag on each generated task (for easy searching/managing).
 You can pull these values by using the [Asana Request tester](https://developers.asana.com/reference/createtask) or by deconstructing links to your project/task/etc., like:

 ```
 www.asana.com/0/{project_gid}/{task_gid}